openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

 When you assess a response, you select the option that best describes the response for each of the criteria.

-Some instructors create a **Top Responses** section that shows the top-scoring responses for the assignment and the scores that these responses received.
-If an instructor creates this section, you can see it below your score after you complete each step of the assignment.
+Some courses provide a **Top Responses** section that shows the top-scoring responses for the assignment and the scores that these responses received.
+If your course team creates this section, you can see it below your score after you complete each step of the assignment.

 ************************
 Student Instructions